peterbarraud/rapo-browserify-budo-bootstrap/readme.md

 * **./src**: This holds your JS and CSS source files.
 These are also referenced in `index.js`
 * **package.json**: This has a `start` script that runs the localhost.
 Since we're including Bootstrap, we'll need the `-g` flag for browserify-css.

+## What about Bootstrap with SASS?
+Well, you can use the SASS version of Bootstrap, look in the `index.js` for a comment there.

+Of course, you're going to have to use a SASS tranform (like maybe SCSSIFY).

+Take a look at my [Browserify-SCCIFY](https://github.com/peterbarraud/rapo-browserify-budo-scssify) project for more details.

 ## Get going
 1. Clone this repo
 2. `cd` into the resultant dir